Story: West Coast region

 After several years of prospecting and drilling, OceanaGold started producing ore from a large, hard-rock opencast pit near Reefton in 2007.
 The partly processed ore was transported by rail to Otago, where the gold was extracted.

 From the 1990s onwards there was a revival in coal production.
 High-quality bituminous coal from the West Coast was in demand overseas, particularly for specialised smelter operations.
-By 2006 annual coal production had increased to almost 3 million tonnes, most of which was exported.
+By 2013 annual coal production was 2.5 million tonnes, most of which was exported.

 The Pike River underground coal mine on the Paparoa Range was opened by Pike River Coal in 2008.
 On 19 November 2010 a massive explosion occurred in the mine.
 Twenty-nine men working in the pit at the bottom were killed.
 Two men survived the explosion because they were in an access tunnel some distance from the pit.
 Rescue teams were prevented from entering the mine because the situation was too dangerous, and a second explosion occurred on 24 November.

 The Royal Commission on the Pike River Coal Mine Tragedy was established on 29 November 2010 to investigate the tragedy.
 Pike River Coal went into receivership, and the mine was bought by the state-owned Solid Energy in 2012.
 State Energy decided not to retrieve the bodies because it considered the mine remained too dangerous to enter.
 Some families objected to this decision and the tragedy remains a source of bitterness for many West Coasters.